TheSwanFactory/hclang/TUTORIAL.md

 - Symmetry of Code and Data (homoiconicity)
 - Explicit State Management (why instruction sets are evil)

+ A stretch goal is to not use any English words in the base language, so as to allow maximal localization.
+Though we may resort to Latin if we run out of special characters.

 ## The Format

-Rather than a complex language, HC is a simple data format for expressions that is all but Turing Complete (see Appendix for details).
+Rather than a complex human-like language, HC is a simple data format for expressions that is “all but” Turing Complete (see Appendix for details).
 By avoiding complicated grammars, the syntax becomes a thin veneer on top of the semantics, rather than vice versa.

 ## Our Philosophy

-The goal is not to make programming painless, but rather to concentrate the pain where it does the most good.
-You should be able to worry about what really maters WHEN it really matters, but not otherwise.
+Our goal is not to make programming painless, but rather to concentrate the pain where it does the most good.
+You should be able to think about what really maters WHEN it really matters, but not otherwise.

 Examples: